-Interestingly, although COVID-19 is a concern, it is not the major issue in itself.
+Interestingly, although COVID-19 is a concern, it is not a major issue in itself.
 The rise of COVID has revealed other set of challenges that organisations must overcome.

 The pandemic has revealed the adaptability of an organization.
 How fast or slow it pivots to a new business landscape and its way of serving their clients.